Corporate & Finance Division

 Legal, Risk Management & Governance Division

 The Legal Division provides FCCCs with the legal expertise necessary for FCCCs to fulfil its mission.
 Specifically, the Legal Division applies rigorous legal analysis in all investigations and notifications under the Commerce Commission Act.
-It also undertakes critical review of the Commerce Commission Act, subsidiary legislation and FCCCS’s guidelines, performs all in-house legal advisory work required in the execution of FCCC’s functions and represents FCCCs in all court and appeal proceedings.
+It also will undertake critical review of the Commerce Commission Act, subsidiary legislation and FCCCS’s guidelines, performs all in-house legal advisory work required in the execution of FCCC’s functions and represents FCCCs in all court and appeal proceedings.

 Economic Regulation Division